What to Do in Rome: Complete Guide for First Timers

 Take in the Best Views in Rome

-Here are a few more spots in Rome – some of which we stumbled upon mostly by accident – where you can get some excellent views out over the city of Rome.
+Here are a few more spots in Rome – including a few we stumbled upon mostly by accident – where you can get some excellent views out over the city of Rome.

 Terrazza del Pincio